weatherxm-network/weather-markets/london-resolver/README.md

 ## Example

-After executing the runner, the necessary files will be retrieved from **Basin**, proper geo location and weather filtering will take place and then the data verifiaction will be evaluated before calculting the average temperature.
+After executing the runner, the necessary files will be retrieved from **Basin**, proper geo location and weather filtering will take place and then the data verifiaction will be evaluated before calculting the median highesttemperature.

 The following is the output when evaluating a **.parquet** file without chunks: